Yuyaooo/Project2/fridayAnalysis.md

 ![](fridayAnalysis_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-Most of predictors are not highly correlated with others.
+The light color and smaller size of circle mean that the absolute correlation value is small.
+Thus, the graphs above show that most of predictors are not highly correlated with others.
 Meanwhile, **all the predictors are little correlated to `shares`, even the correlations between predictors and response are almost equal to 0.**

 ## Plots of relationships between predictors and response